-Among artist of 20th century Salvador Domingo Felipe Jacinto Dalí i Domènech, 1st Marquess of Dalí de Púbol was probably one with most talents.
+Among artists of 20th century Salvador Domingo Felipe Jacinto Dalí i Domènech, 1st Marquess of Dalí de Púbol was perhaps the mosed talents.
 He was recognized for his works as a painter, writer, sculptor, and filmmaker.
-He left his biggest legacy as a painter with his surrealist work.
+He left his biggest legacy as a surrealist painter.

-The biggest collection of his works are in Dali’s museum in Figueres.
+The largest collection of his works can be found in Dali’s museum in Figueres.
 He was born in that town, later he had his first exhibition in a theater there that was changed into his museum in 1974 after it was burned.
 And in the end, he has found his final resting place at this spot.

-Figueres is located between Barcelona and Perpignan.
-You can reach it from these locations by car in less than 2 hours.
-The museum is located in the city center at the address Plaça Gala i Salvador Dalí, 5.
+Figueres is located between Barcelona and Perpignan and can be reached from either city by car in less than 2 hours.
+The museum is located in the city center.

 When you approach the museum you will recognize it by the red facade and big eggs on the top.
 Inside is like being trapped inside a surrealist painting in a dream-like world full of symbols (melting watch, eggs, long legs, ants, …).
 It’s hard to know what will most catch your eye like The Spectre of Sex Appeal (1932), or Soft Self-Portrait with Grilled Bacon (1941).

-The many installations are also interesting, like the Courtyard with Figurines and Cadillac, the Abe Lincoln picture, and the Mae West room where the furniture forms a face if observed at a special angle.
+The installations include the Courtyard with Figurines and Cadillac, the Abe Lincoln picture, and the Mae West room where the furniture forms a face if observed at a special angle.